ckstephens/TAMUber/README.md

 This project was produced as a team of six.

 The final poster and powerpoint contain demontrations of this app.
+The final report contains in-depth development documentation and a video link.

 The app is primarily written using Ruby-on-Rails.
 Javascript is used to communicate with the carts using ROS.